unfortunately I have no control over NAT. company network, meh!plugwash wrote:Do you control the nat?

 You wrote here that you compile every single package from start.

-Users browsing this forum: DirkS and 3 guests
+Users browsing this forum: rpdom and 28 guests